nylander/neworder/README.md

 Script for creating a *NUMBER* of random permutations of character orderings in Nexus file INFILE.
 If option *--paup* is used, the script creates the files, and tries to run them using [paup](http://paup.phylosolutions.com/).
-When the option *--nopaup* is used, the script doesn't run paup (obviously).

 Note that *Ctype* needs to be present in the Paup block and written on a single line.
 The script reads only a single Paup block (the first), and